Nameless9000/nCrypt/README.md

 nCrypt = new nCryptLibrary

-nCrypt.iterations = 69 //-- how many iterations you want more iterations = takes longer to crack
-nCrypt.secret = "" //-- leave blank if you want it random (you can't check a hash if it has a different secret)
+nCrypt.setIterations(12) //-- how many iterations you want more iterations = takes longer to crack nCrypt.secret = "" //-- leave blank if you want it random (you can't check a hash if it has a different secret)
 //-- print(nCrypt.getSecret())  //-- prints the secret or a random secret for you to set